andrew76214/Kaggle-NLP_with_Disaster_Tweets/README.md

 ## Introduction
 The **Kaggle-NLP_with_Disaster_Tweets** project is aimed to build a machine learning model that predicts which Tweets are about real disasters and which one's aren't.
 Key characteristics of the dataset include:
-- id
-- keyword
-- location
+- id: a unique identifier for each tweet
-- text
+- text: the text of the tweet
+- location: the location the tweet was sent from (may be blank)
+- keyword: a particular keyword from the tweet (may be blank)
+- target: in train.csv only, this denotes whether a tweet is about a real disaster (1) or not (0)

 ## Dataset Overview
 ### Files
 - train.csv: the training set
 - test.csv: the test set
 - sample_submission.csv: a sample submission file in the correct format

-###Columns
-- id: a unique identifier for each tweet
-- text: the text of the tweet
-- location: the location the tweet was sent from (may be blank)
-- keyword: a particular keyword from the tweet (may be blank)
-- target: in train.csv only, this denotes whether a tweet is about a real disaster (1) or not (0)

 ## Dataset EDA